sdeck51/jekyll-now/_posts/2016-3-1-FacialDetector.md

     prediction_output = createSimpleNetwork(x_input)

     loss_function = tf.reduce_mean(tf.square(prediction_output - y_output))
-    #Momentumoptimizer implements SGD with momentum
-    optimizer = tf.train.MomentumOptimizer(learning_rate, momentum_rate, use_nesterov=True).minimize(loss_function, global_step = global_step)
+    optimizer = tf.train.GradientDescentOptimizer(learning_rate).minimize(loss_function)

 {% endhighlight %}

 To optimize we obviously need a cost function to optimize.
-For this problem we're dealing with error in distances of several points, so we're using mean squared error for the loss function. sum(1/2(x-x'))
+For this problem we're dealing with error in distances of several points, so we're using mean squared error for the loss function, which can be seen above.
+In tensorflow the optimization for SGD needs a learning rate assigned.
+You can play around with this value, but I've found too high of a step size to not converge.
+For this I'm starting at 0.0001, just to demonstrate the the model learns, though it is very slow.

 ### Training the network
 The last large step we need to implement is the code to actually train the network.